Julianne Pollard-Larkin: Career

-After graduating from UCLA in 2008, Pollard-Larkin began her clinical residency in medical physics at the University of Texas MD Anderson Cancer Center in Houston, TX.
-In 2010, she became an Instructor in the Department of Radiation Physics in the Division of Radiation Oncology at the MD Anderson Cancer Center, subsequently becoming an Assistant Professor there in 2012.
+After graduating from UCLA in 2008, Pollard-Larkin began her clinical residency in medical physics at the University of Texas MD Anderson Cancer Center in Houston, Texas.
+In 2010, she became an instructor in the Department of Radiation Physics in the Division of Radiation Oncology at the MD Anderson Cancer Center, subsequently becoming an assistant professor there in 2012.
 In 2011, she was certified by the American Board of Radiology.
-In 2019, she was promoted to Associate Professor.
+In 2019, she was promoted to associate professor.

 Personal life

-Pollard-Larkin lives in Houston, TX.
+Pollard-Larkin lives in Houston, Texas.
 She is a mother.